-The gift shop sells garden books, gifts, plants, and arts and crafts from local artists and of course, plants.
+The gift shop sells garden books, gifts, plants, and arts and crafts from local artists and plants.
 On the second Sunday of each month, the succulent society meets and sells succulents outside the gift shop.
-On Sundays, a tram tour of the garden departs at 1:00 pm
+On Sundays, a tram tour of the garden departs at 1:00 pm.

-Self-guided tours of the garden can be taken daily 9:00 a.m. to 4:00 (gates close at 5.00 p.m.)
-Plan on spending an hour of two strolling along the winding parkways.
-In all, there are 87-acres to explore in the hills of Palos Verdes.
+Self-guided tours of the garden can be taken daily from 9:00 a.m. to 4:00 (gates close at 5.00 p.m.)
+Plan on spending an hour or two strolling along the winding parkways.
+In all, there are 87 acres to explore in the hills of Palos Verdes.

 Before You Go

-Wear comfortable shoes, this place is huge.
+Wear comfortable shoes; this place is vast.
 Sunscreen and a hat are a must.
 There are plenty of benches to sit and enjoy nature.
-No food is allowed on the grounds and there is no place to purchase any.
-Weekends there may be a wedding ceremony on the main lawn.
+No food is allowed on the grounds, and there is no place to purchase any.
+On weekends there may be a wedding ceremony on the main lawn.
 Thre is a self-guided audio tour – 310-698 -1130 or an app you can download.